-However, analysts warn that this event may reflect internal exchange activity rather than investor demand.
+While large exchange outflows often suggest accumulation and reduced selling pressure, analysts warn that the current outflows may reflect internal exchange activity rather than investor demand.

-Bitcoin outflows reach highest level since November 2025
+Bitcoin outflows hit the highest level since November 2025

 On-chain metrics recorded a total net Bitcoin outflow of 28,700 BTC across exchanges.
 The figure marks the largest single-day withdrawal seen in several months.
 The spike quickly drew attention from traders tracking blockchain data.